bobb34/QST/README.md

 We provide free email support for installs and scaling.
 We've been doing this since we first posted QST in 2018 and will continue to do so for many, many years to come.
 At sourceforge.net you can see our track record and the work we put into our software.
+We have just surpassed 17,000 downloads at sourceforge.net .

 We do not update this site very regularly.
 Go to https://sourceforge.net/projects/qstonline/ for updates and new versions.

-Our latest release is QST version 3.11.00 on July 1, 2023.
+Our latest release is QST version 3.12.00 on January 5, 2024.

 Want to create an online or mobile quiz, survey or test?
 From a quick quiz on your phone to large scale, high stakes proctored desktop testing, our software makes it easy.